How to Convert a Tide PDF Bank Statement to CSV or Excel

 PDF statements, on the other hand, are the format Tide provides for official records — the kind you need for HMRC submissions, loan applications, or sharing with your accountant.
 But getting usable data out of a PDF is painful.
 Copy-pasting into Excel produces broken formatting, merged cells, and garbled amounts.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Tide, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Tide Statement (4 Steps)